-Our water treatment facility is a regional plant, owned by the Village of Penn Yan, which serves all 5,226 residents of Penn Yan through 2.190 service connections.
-In addition, approximately 2.300 residents of the Town of Jerusalem are served through connections at Indian Pines, West Lake Road, East Bluff Drive, Branchport, Guyanoga, and Keuka Park through 917 service connections.
-Approximately 795 residents in the Town of Milo along East Lake Road are served through 328 service connections.
-There are approximately 700 residents in the Village of Dresden and along NYS Route 54A that are also served by the Penn Yan Water Treatment Facility.
-The Town of Benton recently became a partner and now draws water from Penn Yan Water Treatment plant; Benton currently distributes water to 172 of its residents through 76 connections.
-The total amount of water produced in 2005 was 305,743,600 gallons.
-The amount of water delivered to all customers in 2005 was 273,736,404 gallons.
-This leaves an unaccounted for total of 32,007,196 gallons, which is used to flush mains, fight fires or is lost through leakage.
-The daily average amount of water produced in 2005 was 842,119 gallons.
-The highest single day of production in 2005 was 1,382,300 gallons.
-In 2005, water customers in the Village of Penn Yan were charged \$2.99 per 1,000 gallons of water for the first 5000 gallons per month and \$4.22 per 1000 gallons over 5000 gallons per month.
-The other villages and townships served by the Village Water Treatment Facility are charged a flat rate for water based on the cost of production and set their own rates for sale to their customers
+Our water treatment facility is a regional plant, owned by the Village of Penn Yan, which serves all 5,200 residents of Penn Yan through 2,525 service connections.
+In addition, approximately 3,000 residents of the Town of Jerusalem are served through connections at Indian Pines, West Lake Road, East Bluff Drive, Branchport, Guyanoga, and Keuka Park through 1,047 service connections.
+Approximately 950 residents in the Town of Milo along East Lake Road are served through 335 service connections.
+There are approximately 700 residents in the Village of Dresden and along NYS Route 54A that are also served by the Penn Yan Water Treatment Facility through 234 service connections.
+The Town of Benton recently became a partner and now draws water from Penn Yan Water Treatment plant; Benton currently distributes water to 360 of its residents through 162 connections.

+The total amount of water produced in 2006 was 281,315,400 gallons.
+The amount of water delivered to all customers in 2006 was 251,526,448 gallons.
+This leaves an unaccounted for total of 29,788,952 gallons, which was used to flush mains, fight fires or was lost through leakage.
+The daily average amount of water produced in 2006 was 770,109 gallons.
+The highest single day of production in 2006 was 1,129,700 gallons.
+In 2006, water customers in the Village of Penn Yan were charged \$3.20 per 1,000 gallons of water for the first 5,000 gallons per month and \$4.43 per 1000 gallons over 5,000 gallons per month.
+The other villages and townships served by the Village Water Treatment Facility are charged a flat rate for water based on the cost of production and set their own rates for sale to their customers.